How to Choose the Right Sorority

 3. Note How Members Treat Each Other

-If you want a great inside perspective, pay attention to how members treat each other when you're introduced to groups.
+If you want a great inside perspective about a particular sorority, pay attention to how members treat each other when you're introduced to groups.

 Do they act like friends or work colleagues?
 This can clue you in and give you an idea of how you would fit within the group.
-If you're looking for friends, the former is best, but if you're searching for a way to add to your resume, you might prefer the latter.
+If you're looking for friends, the former is best, but if you're searching for a way to add to your resume and create connections that will benefit you in the future, you might prefer the latter.

-Ask what events are lined up for the semester and take these into consideration, as well.
+Ask what events are lined up for the semester and take these into consideration.
 Events are an excellent way to see if you would enjoy partaking in a sorority.
 They also reflect the group's mission statement and core values, giving you a better idea of whether you'd enjoy becoming a member.

 Knowing how events can help you and the community is a determining factor when choosing a sorority.